AIHubDocs/en/assets/RVC/Cloud/Applio Colab.md

  ‎
 2. You can change the **save frequency** or increase the **Total Epoch** amount, in case you didn't input enough before.
  ‎
-3. If you are starting a new session, unfold the **Extra** cell & input the model name you assigned before.
+3. If you're resuming from a new session, unfold the **Extra** cell in Colab & input the model name you assigned before.
  ‎
         <img src="../appliocolab-img/4-retrain.png" alt="image" width="400" height="auto">   ‎
  ‎